scoobybejesus/cryptools/examples/examples.md

 The only "required" parameter is the input file.
 All other parameters have default values.
 The default values may not be desirable for your use case, however.
-You may want FIFO instead of LIFO.
+For example, you may want FIFO instead of LIFO, or you may set your home currency to EUR instead of USD.
-You may need EUR instead of USD.
+Or maybe you may want to apply like-kind exchange treatment through a particular date.
-You may want to apply like-kind exchange treatment through a particular date.
+These parameters can all be set via command line options.
-These parameters can be set via command line options.
+See the `--help` screen for all the options.

 ## Notes on the reports